Specifies compiler generation of instructions to mitigate certain Spectre variant 1 security vulnerabilities.

 If your code operates on data that crosses a trust boundary then we recommend that you use the /Qspectre option to rebuild and redeploy your code to mitigate this issue as soon as possible.
 Examples of code that operates on data that crosses a trust boundary include code that loads untrusted input that can affect execution, for example, code that makes remote procedure calls, parses untrusted input or files, or uses other local inter-process communication (IPC) interfaces.
 Standard sandboxing techniques may not be sufficient.
 You should investigate your sandboxes carefully before you decide that your code does not cross a trust boundary.

-The /Qspectre option is available in Visual Studio 2017 version 15.5.5 and all updates to Microsoft Visual C++ compilers (MSVC) made on or after January 23, 2018.
+The /Qspectre option is available in Visual Studio 2017 version 15.5.5 and in all updates to Microsoft Visual C++ compilers (MSVC) made on or after January 23, 2018.
 Use the Visual Studio Installer to update the compiler, and to install the Spectre-mitigated libraries as individual components.
 The /Qspectre option is also available in Visual Studio 2015 Update 3 through a patch.
 For more information, see KB 4338871.

 The /Qspectre option outputs code to mitigate Specter variant 1, Bounds Check Bypass, CVE-2017-5753.
 It works by insertion of instructions that act as a speculative code execution barrier.
 The specific instructions used to mitigate processor speculation depend upon the processor and its micro-architecture, and may change in future versions of the compiler.